weishiyan/Physics-Informed-Reinforcement-Learning/pendulum_SL/README.md

 `$ cd pendulum_SL/`

 To begin running,
-1. define the neural network type nn = standard neural network pinn = physics informed neural network
+1. Define the neural network model type nn = standard neural network optimizes based off of MSE from NN model pinn = physics informed neural network optimizes based off of MSE from both NN and PINN model
-2. explicity define the number of epochs to run (must be an integer)
+2. Explicity define the number of epochs to run (must be an integer)
-3. select the dataset
+3. Select the dataset used for training
         50 = pendulum length of 50 (as defined by openAI) 100 = pendulum length of 100 (as defined by openAI)

 `$ python pendulum_SL.py <nn or pinn> <num epochs> <50 or 100>`

-Setting either of these values to zero will skip the method

-For example:

-`$ python pendulum_SL.py pinn 500 100`

-will run the physics informed neural network algorithm for 500 epochs on the dataset following the oscillation of a pendulum with a length of 100
+For example, the following line will run the physics informed neural network algorithm for 500 epochs on the dataset following the oscillation of a pendulum with a length of 50
+`$ python pendulum_SL.py pinn 500 50`
+A series of plots will be printed to the *plots* directory showing results after every 50 epochs.

-To clean up the *plots* directory run
+To remove plots from the *plots* directory run:

 `$ python clean_dir.py`

-****EDIT README (this is a rough draft)
-1. Include description of plots that are saved in the plots directory (maybe show examples here)
-2. give description of data sets in data directory